This congregation has a continuing important mission with the elderly, particularly through our involvement in aged care facilities.

-In October 1988, when the building was about three-quarters complete, Ann Calvert was appointed as Director of Nursing, the first, and for a time, the only employed person.
+In October 1988, when the building was about three-quarters complete, Ann Calvert was appointed as Director of Nursing.
+She was the first, and for a time the only, employed person.
 It took another 140 volunteers to help with the setting up of the nursing home.
 Although the nursing home was officially opened on Saturday 17th December 1988, the first residents were not welcomed until a month later.

 Nareena Homes for the Aged, a complex of 18 Self-care units in Jacaranda Avenue, Figtree was transferred to the Farmborough Grove Retirement Village on 23rd January 1989.
 A further 18 units were added in 1993.

 A new Admnistration Centre, funded jointly by Farmborough Grove and Unanderra Care Services, was constructed on Village land and opened to accommodate both in 2004.
 About the same time, an adjoining property in Graham Street was purchased by the joint venture and a Day Care Centre built.

 The ‘New’ Nursing Home – Farmborough Aged Care Centre

 Marco Polo had discovered that the Education Department land immediately opposite the nursing home and village had become available for purchase.
 They had a vision of a new nursing home and other aged care facilities, including provision for long-term disabled adults.
 The joint venture purchased the land and, although a disabled adults’ facility did not prove possible, a modern 108 bed nursing home was built, opening in 2005.
 This facility was formally dedicated by the Moderator, Rev Niall Reid, in 2008